Running WRF¶

 mv wrfinput_d02 wrfndi_d02

-Modify and check the following namelist.input parameters.
+Modify and check the following namelist parameters:

 Add io_form_auxinput2=2 to the &time_control record.